-Indulge your sense of adventure!
-In the Jim Jim region you’ll find towering stone escarpments and mighty waterfalls.
+Indulge your sense of adventure in the Jim Jim region, home to towering stone escarpments and mighty waterfalls.

-It is a special place where you can connect with an ancient land and its Indigenous culture.
-Take your time to slow down and experience peace and serenity.
+This is a special place to connect with an ancient land and its Indigenous culture.
+Take your time to experience the peace and serenity of this remarkable landscape.

-Immerse yourself in the wonderful natural surroundings as you navigate physically challenging walking tracks through the rugged stone country to the Arnhem Land Plateau.
+Immerse yourself in rugged natural surroundings as you navigate challenging walking tracks to the Arnhem Land Plateau.

-Jim Jim Falls features a 2 km return walk through monsoon forest and over boulders to a deep plunge pool or the family-friendly beach pool.
-During the dry season the waterfall stops flowing around mid July.
+Jim Jim Falls features a 2 km return walk through monsoon forest and over boulders to a deep plunge pool or family-friendly beach pool.
+The waterfall flows from the start of the tropical summer until mid-July.

-Twin Falls Gorge is accessed by a boat shuttle service and a walking track over boulders and sand, and a boardwalk.
-From the boat you’ll see many fish species, long-necked turtles and maybe the elusive endemic pig-nosed turtle (warradjan).
+Twin Falls Gorge is accessed by a shuttle boat, a walking track over boulders and sand, and a boardwalk.
+From the boat you’ll see countless fish species, long-necked turtles and maybe even the elusive pig-nosed turtle (warradjan).

-Camp overnight at nearby Garnamarr campground with its great views of the Arnhem Land Escarpment.
+Spend the night at the nearby Garnamarr Campground, which has great views of the Arnhem Land Escarpment.

-The area can also be accessed on a commercial guided tour with friendly, experienced guides (day tours are available departing from Cooinda).
+The area can be accessed on a guided tour with friendly, experienced guides.
+Day tours are available departing from Cooinda.